 Over the last few years, it has been clearly established that normal plasma contains low levels of oxidized polypeptides, and that these accumulate in tissues during several age-related pathologies.
 In contrast, normal mammalian aging, contrary to conven

-Rodgers, K & Dean, R 2003, 'Assessment of proteasome activity in cell lysates and tissue homogenates using peptide substrates', International Journal of Biochemistry & Cell Biology, vol. 35, no. 5, pp. 716-727.View/Download from: UTS OPUS or Publisher's site
+Rodgers, K & Dean, R 2003, 'Assessment of proteasome activity in cell lysates and tissue homogenates using peptide substrates', International Journal of Biochemistry & Cell Biology, vol. 35, no. 5, pp. 716-727.View/Download from: Publisher's site

 The ubiquitin-proteasome pathway is a major route of degradation of cell proteins.
 It also plays an essential role in maintaining cell homeostasis by degrading many rate-limiting enzymes and critical regulatory proteins.
 Alterations in proteasome activit